jvallee/EmailTemplate/README.md

 REQUIREMENTS
 ------------

-Before starting this application requires the following installed on your computer:
+Before starting this application requires the following be installed on your computer:

- * python (version 3.9.1 is used in this project) and pip
+ * python (version 3.9.1 is used in this project but other versions of python3 could work) and pip
  * node.js
+ * postgres (important this is installed before making virtual environment)
  * openapi-generator (Recommended not required) can install with homebrew

+note: I recommned that if you do not have homebrew get it, and that can be used to easily install, update, or uninstall what is required.

  INSTALLATION
 ------------